iCodeSometime/asynchronize/readme.md

 ```

 Now, to call those methods.
-You can pass a block, and access the return value as the block parameters.
+You can pass a block, and access the return value as the block parameter.
 The
 return value from your block will be accessible at `Thread#value` and the return
 value from the original function will be accessible via the thread variable
 `:return_value`.